Edge-Minimum Saturated k-Planar Drawings: Exact Bounds and Saturated Drawings

-It remains to consider $X = \{\Self,\Inc,\Multi,\Homoto\}$ and rule out that $e$ is homotopic to another edge.
+It remains to consider $X = \{\Self,\Inc,\Multi,\Homoto\}$ and rule out that $e$ is homotopic to another edge in order to show that $D'\in\Gamma_X$.
 So let $e'$ be an edge parallel to $e$ which is closest to $e$ in the cyclic order of edges incident to $u$.
 Since incident crossings and selfcrossings are forbidden, $e$ and $e'$ together form a simple closed curve $C$.
 If $e'$ is uncrossed, then $e'$ is not in the boundary of cell $c$.
 Since incident crossings are forbidden we find edges $f$ and $f'$ connecting $u$ to a vertex in the interior and a vertex in the exterior of $C$, respectively.
 Hence $e$ and $e'$ are not homotopic.
 On the other hand, suppose that $e'$ is crossed by some edge $e''$.
 As incident crossings are forbidden, neither $u$ nor $v$ is an endpoint of $e''$.
 As multicrossings are forbidden, the two endpoints of $e''$ lie in the exterior and the interior of $C$, respectively.
-Hence $e$ and $e'$ are not homotopic. \end{proof}
+Hence $e$ and $e'$ are not homotopic. \end{proof}}

 In order to determine the exact edge-counts for min-saturated drawings, we shall find for each drawing style some essentially $2$-connected, $\Gamma_X$-saturated drawings that attain the minimum in \cref{lem:wlog-2-connected}.
-Motivated by the error term $\varepsilon(D) = (\frac{k}{2}m_{\rm x} - \mathrm{cr}) + \frac{k-4}{4}m_{\rm p} + c'_2 + c_3$ in \cref{lem:2-connected-count}, we define \emph{tight drawings} as those $k$-planar drawings in which \textbf{1)} every edge is crossed exactly $k$ times (so $\frac{k}{2}m_{\rm x} = \mathrm{cr}$) and \textbf{2)} every cell contains exactly one vertex (so $m_{\rm p}=c'_2=c_3=0$).
-Observe that tight drawings are indeed $\Gamma_X$-saturated and filled.
+Motivated by the error term $\varepsilon(D) = (\frac{k}{2}m_{\rm x} - \mathrm{cr}) + \frac{k-4}{4}m_{\rm p} + c'_2 + c_3$ in \cref{lem:2-connected-count}, we define \emph{tight drawings} as those $k$-planar drawings in which \textbf{1)} every edge is crossed exactly $k$ times (so $\frac{k}{2}m_{\rm x} = \mathrm{cr}$) and \textbf{2)} every cell contains exactly one vertex (so $m_{\rm p}=c_0=c'_2=c_3=0$).
+Observe that tight drawings are indeed $\Gamma_X$-saturated and filled and exist only in case $k\geq 4$.
 Note that, to aid readability, isolated vertices are omitted from the drawings in the figures.
-Namely, the actual drawings have one isolated vertex in each empty cell in the figures.
+Namely, the actual drawings have one isolated vertex in each cell shown empty in the figures.
 This is also mentioned in the figure captions.